Authorised Exam Centre

 Speaking (15 minutes)

-It tests the candidate's ability to agree with the partner, to express and defend his/her opinion or to find a compromise.
+This part tests the candidate's ability to communicate with a partner, to express and defend his/her opinion or to find a compromise.
 This part of the examination involves two examiners and two examinees.

-The first phase of the exam focuses on general conversation on topics such as family and leisure.
-In the second part, both candidates are given two pictures to describe and compare for about 1 minute.
+The first stage of the exam focuses on general conversation on topics such as family and leisure.
+In the second part, both candidates are given pictures to describe and compare for about 1 minute.
 After each candidate's description, the second examinee is asked to answer a short question related to the topic described.
-The third stage is a task that both examinees solve together based on a small written assignment and instructions from the examiner.
+The third stage is a task that both examinees solve together based on a short text prompt and instructions received from the examiner.
+The fourth and final stage involves further discussion between the examinees, guided by questions from the examiner on topics or issues raised in the third stage.

 Speaking accounts for 20% of the total score.